gscano/buffer_handle/README.md

   ...
 ```

-and the temperature will start with a space when a single digit number is provided.
-Note that the `two_digits_number` function will always be two characters long.
+Note that the `two_digits_number` function will always be two characters long so the temperature will start with a space when a single digit number is provided.

-For **static** configurations, the required buffer size would be obtained for each unique call with
+For **static** configurations, the required buffer size would be obtained for each one of them with:

 ```cpp
 (std::size_t)handle<config::static_, MaxDescriptionLength, action::size>
 	     (nullptr, hours, minutes, when, description, temperature, scale);
 ```

-(note that `nullptr` is passed so that a cast to `std::size_t` of the return value yields the size the buffer would require if really written) and the output would be
+Note that `nullptr` is passed so that a cast to `std::size_t` of the return value yields the size the buffer would require if really written.
+The output would be:

 ```console
 At 09:23, the weather is sunny with a temperature of 23°C.